eth-p/bat-extras/README.md

 You can also specify `--install` and `--prefix=PATH` to have the build script automatically install the scripts for all users on the system.
 You may need to run the build script as root.

+If you only want to install a single script, you can run the build process and copy the script directly out of the newly-created `bin` folder.

 **Alternate Executable:**